Salazifel/FontanQuest/README.md

 It was supported by Dr. Dr. Isabelle Schöffl of the "Universitätsklinikum Erlangen"

 The App was initially developed by:
-Hannes Jacobi
+Hannes Jacobi,
-Laura Rabadan
+Laura Rabadan,
-Iftekhar Alam Joy
+Iftekhar Alam Joy,
 Alisa Schulz

 The App will be continued in 2023 by:
-Hannes Jacobi
+Hannes Jacobi,
-Shu-Man Sheng
+Shu-Man Sheng,
 Christina Netta

 Fontan Quest is a Digital Health Application Prototype to encourage children, aged 6-12, that underwent Fontan surgery to do Sports regularly.
 To achieve that, a colony builder strategy has been implemented that spans the overarching story to several mini-games of sports.
 Furthermore, the parents are encouraged to let their kids do Sports.